-You can also go on a gourmet ski safari, working your way around to 14 huts where 14 Michelin-starred chefs created finger foods and carefully selected an Alto Adige wine to pair with it.
+You can also go on a gourmet ski safari, working your way around to 13 huts where 13 Michelin-starred and award-winning chefs create dishes and carefully select an Alto Adige wine to pair with it available with different chefs and menus each ski season.
 My favorites of the few I got to try were the croissants at Utia de Bioch by Chef Norbert Niederkoffer, a two Michelin-starred chef from St. Hubertus in San Cassiano and the bean soup at Utia l Tabla by Chef Arturo Spicocchi, a one Michelin-star chef from La Stua de Michil in Corvara.

 Know Before You Go

-- This years Wine Ski Safari will take place on Sunday March 29th, 2015 and costs €30 per person.
+- This year’s Wine Ski Safari will take place on Sunday March 24th, 2024 and costs €35 per person.
 Tickets can be purchased at any of the participating huts.

-- Slope Food is €12 per tasting with a wine pairing included.
-The Slope Food Card is also available for €30 per person and allows you to taste Slope Food at 3 huts.
+- The A Taste for Skiing Card is also available for €50 per person and allows you to taste food at 4 huts.